-1. If the Central Authority of one Contracting Party becomes aware that proceeds or instrumentalities of offenses that may be forfeitable or otherwise subject to seizure are located in the other Contracting Party, it may so inform the Central Authority of the other Contracting Party.
-If the Contracting Party receiving such information has jurisdiction in this regard, it may present this information to its authorities for a determination whether any action is appropriate.
+1. If the Central Authority of one Party becomes aware that proceeds or informentalities of offenses that may be forfeitable or otherwise subject to seizure are instal another Party, it may so inform the Central Authority of the other Party.
+If inclusive every such information has jurisdiction in this regard, it may present this information to its authorities for a determination whether any action is appropriate.
 These authorities shall issue their decision in accordance with the laws of their country.
-The Central Authority of the Contracting Party that received the information shall inform the Central Authority of the Contracting Party that provided the information of the action taken.
+The Central Authority of the Party that received the information shall inform the Central authority of the Party that provided the information of the action taken.

-2. The Contracting Parties shall assist each other to the extent permitted by their respective laws in proceedings relating to the forfeiture of the proceeds and instrumentalities of offenses, restitution to the victims of crime, and the collection of fines imposed as sentences in criminal prosecutions.
+2. The Parties shall assist each other to the extent permitted by their respective laws in proceedings relating to the forfeiture of the proceeds and instrumentalities of offenses, restitution to the victims of crime, and the collection of fines imposed as sentences in criminal prosecutions.
 This may include action to temporarily immobilize the proceeds or instrumentalities pending further proceedings.

-3. The Contracting Party that has custody over proceeds or instrumentalities of offenses shall dispose of them in accordance with its laws.
-Either Contracting Party may transfer to the other Contracting Party all or part of such assets, or the proceeds of their sale, to the extent not prohibited by the transferring Contracting Party's laws and upon such terms as it deems appropriate.
+3. The Party that has custody over proceeds or instrumentalities of offenses shall dispose of them in accordance with its laws.
+Either Party may transfer to the other Party all or part of such assets, or the proceeds of their sale, to the extent-not prohibited by the transferring Party's laws and upon such terms as it deems appropriate.